 It’s no secret I’m a fan of Drucker.
 This book provides a practical perspective on productivity that I think every knowledge worker should read.

-The most important lessons I’ve learned about work is this: It’s not about what you do, it’s about the results you get.
+The most important lesson I’ve learned about work is this: It’s not about what you do, it’s about the results you get.
 That’s the difference between efficiency and effectiveness.

 Even though I like scientific research, there are things science can’t teach you.

 The best thing?
 McCormack is street smart.
 His knowledge came from experience.
-And it’s still relevant.
+And it’s still relevant for self-knowledge.

 This book was recommended to me last year by a reader.
 Prather was a minister.
 When I first learned about that, I didn’t think I could relate to the book.
 But I gave it a try, and I really enjoyed it.